-In the case of multi-touch attribution modelling, you have to monitor how your metrics change after you’ve acted on the model recommendations (e.g., invested more in a well-performing referral channel or tried a new brand awareness Twitter ad).
+In the case of marketing attribution modelling, you have to monitor how your metrics change after you’ve acted on the model recommendations (e.g., invested more in a well-performing referral channel or tried a new brand awareness Twitter ad).
 Compare the before and after ROI.
 If you see a positive dynamic, your model works great.

-The downside of this approach is that you have to invest a lot upfront.
-But if your goal is to create a trustworthy attribution model, the best way to validate is to act on its suggestions and then test them against past results.
+The downside of this approach is you have to invest a lot upfront.
+But if your goal is to create a trustworthy attribution model, the best way to validate it is to act on its suggestions and then test them against past results.

 Using this data, you can invest budgets into the best-performing channels and confidently experiment with new campaign types.